What is salary?

+A wage is payment by the hour.
 An hourly rate means you earn a set amount for each hour you work.
-This is often called a wage.
+This is often called “wages.”

 There are other kinds of jobs where you get paid for finishing each job.
 For example, you might earn $50 for each article that you write.

 When you are offered a new job, you will learn about your payment.
 The employer will tell you how much you will be paid before you decide to accept the job.
 Or, you can ask at the company or ask people that you know.
 You can check to see what the average pay for your job and city is.
 You can also learn the minimum wage requirements in each state.